qreoct/fullstackopen20/part6/notes.md

 # Using Redux

 Redux is a way to segregate all the different State changes and handlers we had in pure React.
 By using a 'reducer', we can route all the different 'actions' (i.e. state changes) and respective functionality into its own component separate from React Components.
-We also have an overall store that manages the state change.
+We also have an overall store that manages state changes.

 That way, we can be a bit more independent with the Components themselves when -- having to call State Change Handlers in the past -- now we can simply use dispatch() to call the action.